daweimau/moshscraper/README.md

 This is a silly script to download all the lectures.

 This should work on any mosh course, and will probably also work on other course-provider pages if they use the same page template/provider as mosh does.
-Although, it
+Although, it won't work if the video host starts enforcing authentication measures.
+It works for now.

 # How to use